cue-lang/proposal/designs/language/4014-aliases-v2.md

 ### List Element Aliases

-List aliases (`[X=value, X+1]`), which are currently in the specification but not implemented, do not work as straightforwardly with the new syntax.
+List element aliases (e.g., `x: [V=value, V+1]` in the old syntax), which are currently in the CUE specification but not implemented, do not have a direct equivalent in the new syntax.
+The old syntax allowed binding an alias to a list element that could be referenced within the list literal itself.

-The proposal notes that there is no exact equivalent without supporting more syntax.
-Possible workarounds or alternatives are being considered, such as allowing `let` in lists, allowing `:` for explicit indices (`[0~X: 1, X, X]`), or using struct notation for lists (`{ 0~X: x, 1: X, 2: X }`).
-We could also elide the position, as in `[~X: x, X, X]`, implying an alias for the first element.
+Possible workarounds or alternatives being considered include:
+- Allowing `let` expressions within lists
+- Supporting explicit index notation with aliases: `[0~X: 1, X, X]`
+- Using struct notation for lists: `{ 0~X: x, 1: X, 2: X }`
+- Eliding the position for the first element: `[~X: x, X, X]`

+Until a solution is chosen, this specific alias type will not be supported in the new syntax.

 ## Transitioning